nitzanlab/scPrisma/README.md

 # scPrisma
-scPrisma is a workflow based on projection over theoretic covariance spectrum for pseudotime reconstruction, informative genes inference and signals filtering and enhancement.
+scPrisma is a spectral analysis method, for pseudotime reconstruction, informative genes inference, filtering, and enhancement of underlying cyclic signals

 <br />